 BUS 120 surveys the fundamentals of the American business enterprise in the local, national, and global environments.
-The course examines the foundations and responsibilities of management, marketing, accounting, and finance as they interact in the business environment.
+The course examines the foundations and responsibilities of accounting, management, finance, and marketing, as they interact in the business environment.

-- 1. Identify the impact of local, national, and global external factors on business decisions relative to the accomplishment of the mission and objectives of an organization. - Define the various forms of business ownership to determine the appropriateness relative to an organization's resources, goals, and objectives. - Identify various business functions and practices -- including management, marketing, accounting, and finance -- and explain their impact on the successful operation of a business. - 4.
+- 1. Identify the impact of local, national, and global external factors on business decisions relative to the accomplishment of the mission and objectives of an organization. - 2.
+Define the various forms of business ownership to determine the appropriateness relative to an organization's resources, goals, and objectives. - 3.
+Identify various business functions and practices -- including management, marketing, accounting, and finance -- and explain their impact on the successful operation of a business. - 4.
 Identify legal, government, ethical and social responsibility issues or regulations affecting business decisions.